mepley1/flask-str-gen/README.md

-A simple random string generator as a Flask app.
+A simple random string generator as a Flask app template.

 To use locally: